jakerobinson761-cpu/water-detection-pcb/README.md

 I used a multimeter, put it in continuity mode, and verified the continuity between the Jack DC's GND and the GND in the j3 Connector.
 The multimeter beeped, so there is continuity.
 I then checked continuity between the drain of NMOS 2 and pin 2 of the J3 connector; again, it beeped.
 So the J3 doesn't need to be resoldered.
 Then I checked for continuity between pin 3 of NMOS 2 and GND of J3 (i.e., pin 1); again, it beeped.
 Finally, I checked for continuity between the NMOS gate pin (pin 1 of that NMOS) and J2 pin 2, which is connected to the gate node.

 What is continuity and why did I do this?
 Continuity means there's a low resistance path between two points.
 I did this because I didn't want to resolder NMOS 2 or J3, and these continuity checks verify I don't have to.
 You ONLY have to resolder the board if some points lack continuity, but these points DON'T lack continuity, so the board doesn't have to be resoldered.

+## Coding

+I am currently coding the ESP32 in C using ESP-IDF, and I will add the .c file alongside extensive commentary in said .c file once I have finished.